oracle/oci-go-sdk/README.md

 This is the Go SDK for Oracle Cloud Infrastructure.
 This project is open source and maintained by Oracle Corp.
 The home page for the project is [here](https://godoc.org/github.com/oracle/oci-go-sdk/).
->***WARNING:***: To avoid automatically consuming breaking changes if we have to rev the major version of the Go SDK, please consider using the  [Go dependency management tool](https://github.com/golang/dep), or vendoring the SDK.
-This will allow you to pin to a specific version of the Go SDK in your project, letting you control how and when you move to the next major version.

 ## Survey
 Are you a Developer using the OCI SDK?
 If so, please fill out our survey to help us make the OCI SDK better for you.
 Click [here](https://oracle.questionpro.com/t/APeMlZka26?custom3=pkg) for the survey page.